 Did you know that one of the most amazing skyscrapers in the world was built in the 1960s in Chicago?

-In this post, you’ll discover the ultimate list of John Hancock Center facts, one of the most fascinating buildings in Chicago and in the United States!
+In this post, you’ll discover the ultimate list of John Hancock Center facts, one of the most fascinating attractions in Chicago and in the United States!

 1. The skyscraper is located in the Magnificent Mile District